Mr-Mappie/mappie/website/src/posts/getting-started/posts/introduction.md

   order: 1
 ---

 Welcome to the official documentation of Mappie.
 Mappie is a Kotlin compiler plugin generating object mapping code with minimal overhead.

+Mappie can generate mappers for objects and enums.
+It aims to be easy to use, infer as much implicit mappings as possible, have a consistent API, and have the same runtime performance as if one would write the mapping code manually.